Search Site:

 User clamav

-All other parameters should be commented, in particular Example and TCPSocket.
+All other parameters should be commented out, in particular Example, TCPSocket. and TCPAddess.

 Now we need to tell Amavisd-New to enable virus scanning.
 Edit /etc/amavisd.conf and comment out the following :